What is ondansetron?

 Of course, it’s smart to inform your healthcare providers of all of your medical conditions, as well as all of the medications—both prescription and over the counter—you are currently taking.

 Yes, it’s safe to take ondansetron along with any other migraine medications.
-It does not interfere or alter the effectiveness of those other treatments or medications.
+It does not interfere with or alter the effectiveness of those other treatments or medications.

 Keep ondansetron in its package until you are ready to take it.
 It should be stored in a dry place at room temperature, and should also be protected from direct light.

-Metoclopramide (generic Reglan®) is another common prescription medication used to treat migraine-related nausea that’s available from Cove
+Metoclopramide (generic Reglan®) is another common prescription medication used to treat migraine-related nausea that’s available from Cove.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
-If you have any questions or concerns, please talk to your doctor.
+If you have any questions or concerns, please talk to your medical provider.